Disadvantages of Closed Standards in e-business Architecture

-Complacency: Vendors may become complacent, and allow their levels of service to drop, knowing that their customers cannot easily
+- Complacency: Vendors may become complacent, and allow their levels of service to drop, knowing that their customers cannot easily move elsewhere.

-Increased training costs: Staff training is more difficult and costly.
-It also is more costly to retain staff with unique
+- Increased training costs: Staff training is more difficult and costly.
+It also is more costly to retain staff with uniqueskills.

 Official standards organizations